ShenaniganDApp/docs/docs/about.md

 <p class="big"> SHE'S VISSION </p>

-SHE envission's a gamified form of social media on web3 that  enables athletes to harness their best monetary asset -- themselves.
+SHE envision's a gamified form of social media on web3 that  enables athletes to harness their best monetary asset -- themselves.

 ### SHE'S GRAND RISING